 In some places, the path goes along the cliff edge.
 So, be cautious as you navigate it.
 This hike may not be for you if you’re scared of heights.

-It’s also wise to come prepared.
-Wear sturdy shoes since some parts of the path have loose stones.
 The trail can be challenging to see at some points, so follow the map.
 Don’t worry; you won’t get lost.
 But you might miss the path along the water edge with pretty views.

 I also recommend bringing plenty of water since no shops are nearby.
 Bring food if you want to have a picnic with a view.
-After the hike, you can enjoy lunch at one of the St Thomas Bay restaurants.
+After the hike, you can enjoy lunch at one of the St. Thomas Bay restaurants.

 - Distance: 8,87 km